Posts by Yellowhammer News — Page 26

 How Alabama homeowners can beat the supply chain blues

-Alabama homeowners are finding they are in the same boat with businesses and consumers across the country in dealing with supply chain issues.
-From extended delivery times for furniture and décor to long waits for new appliances and repair parts, homeowners may have money in hand to buy or renovate but fewer places to spend. […]
+From extended delivery times to long waits for appliances and parts, homeowners may have money in hand but fewer places to spend.

 Beating the supply chain blues